 Direct marketing consists of any marketing that relies on direct distribution or communication to individual consumers, rather than through a third party.
 Emails, letters, social media and texting campaigns are usually used to deliver direct marketing.

 'The ICO states that routine customer 'service messages' do not count as direct marketing, examples of service messages include information about service interruptions, delivery arrangements, product safety, changes to terms and conditions, tariffs or general branding, logos or straplines.'

 'If the message included any promotional material aimed at getting customers to buy extra products or services or to renew contracts, this might fall under direct marketing, and Sainsburys would have needed to ensure all recipients of the message had consented to receive such direct marketing, however, a genuine product recall situation such as this is not likely to meet this criteria.'

 It is well established in law that the health and safety of any person should not be compromised by the impact of data protection legislation.
 Animal lovers will no doubt feel that the same should apply to cats.

 GDPR compliance in any company will only be truly effective if there is a culture of compliance and respect for personal data.
 A GDPR compliance strategy that encompasses staff training and ongoing support will ensure that every member of staff understands the importance of GDPR compliance and the consequences for the business of a data breach or any other form of GDPR non-compliance.
 To find out more, read our article GDPR and consent: email marketing compliance.

 At Harper James Solicitors, we work with businesses of all sizes in a wide range of sectors so we’re able to quickly understand the precise GDPR compliance requirements that apply to you.
-If you need advice on email and electronic marketing and compliance with data protection laws, get in touch for a free initial consultation.
+If you need advice on email and electronic marketing and compliance with data protection laws, get in touch for an initial no-obligation consultation.